in online exhibition55 Years of Schellmann Art

 Electrical light box with two color transparencies, 80 x 60 x 8.5 cm.
 When the box is unlit, only a single transparency is visible; when illuminated, both transparencies appear superimposed.
 Edition: 24, signed and numbered on label verso of box.

-For her edition Untitled (1989), Cindy Sherman uses the medium of an illuminated light box to heighten the tension between surface and transformation, beauty and grotesque.
-At first glance – when unlit – the image presents a faint glamour-shot-style portrait, in line with Sherman’s iconic masquerades.
-But once illuminated, a second transparency appears superimposed over the first: dozens of black ants crawl across the subject’s face and hair.
-The effect is at once surreal and unsettling, transforming the smiling, stylised figure into a tableau of decay and invasion.
-With characteristic wit and provocation, Sherman uses light and layered transparency to question ideals of femininity, perception, and bodily integrity –recasting the act of looking as an experience of rupture and confrontation.
+For her edition Untitled (1989), Cindy Sherman uses the illuminated light box to intensify the tension between surface and transformation, beauty and grotesque.
+In its unlit state, the image shows Sherman herself in a more glamorous guise, her makeup clearly visible, with just a few ants scattered across her face.
+But once the light box is activated, the cosmetic veneer disappears and a second transparency emerges: far more ants swarm over her features, overtaking the initial portrait.
+The shift is both surreal and unsettling, turning the stylised, performative image into a scene of creeping invasion.
+With characteristic wit and provocation, Sherman exploits light and layered transparencies to interrogate ideals of femininity, perception, and bodily integrity – recasting the act of looking as an encounter with disruption and unease.